compose-spec/compose-spec/spec.md

     image: postgres
 ```

+Compose implementations MUST guarantee dependency services have been started before
+starting a dependent service.
-Compose implementation MAY NOT wait for dependency services to be "ready" before
+Compose implementations MAY wait for dependency services to be "ready" before
-starting a dependent service, only guarantee they have been started.
+starting a dependent service.

 ### devices